limkoonkiat/doc-classifier/README.md

 # Document Security and Sensitivity Classifier

 This project is a Streamlit application designed to classify documents based on their security and sensitivity levels.

+Note: This application uses a mock classification framework, do not use for real world classifications.

 # Getting Started